Obstetrician Gynecologist

 I'm going on holiday in 4 weeks & my period is due at the same time.
 I know I can take primolut to delay my period, but I wanna kno if I can take a course of primolut to advance my period instead to get it out of the way before my holiday?

-Asked by Anon over 10 years ago
+Asked by Anon about 11 years ago

 Unfortunately, I can't really answer this question without knowing more details about your history and menstrual cycles.
 I recommend you speak to your physician about whether or not this is an option for you.